-3. Getting a PPO from the court.
+- Getting an Order of Protection from the court.
 Keep a copy with you all the time.
 Give a copy to the police, people who take care of your children, their schools and your boss.

-5. Telling friends and neighbors that your abuser no longer lives with you.
-Ask them to call the police if they see your abuser near your home or children.
+- Telling friends and neighbors that the person who caused you harm no longer lives with you.
+Ask them to call the police if they see that person near your home or children.

-6. Telling people who take care of your children the names of people who are allowed to pick them up.
-If you have a PPO protecting your children, give their teachers and babysitters a copy of it.
+- Telling people who take care of your children the names of people who are allowed to pick them up.
+If you have an Order of Protection protecting your children, give their teachers and babysitters a copy of it.

-7. Telling someone at work about what has happened.
+- Telling someone at work about what has happened.
 Ask that person to screen your calls.
-If you have a PPO that includes where you work, consider giving your boss a copy of it and a picture of the abuser.
+If you have an Order of Protection that includes where you work, consider giving your boss a copy of it and a picture of the person who harmed you.
 Think about and practice a safety plan for your workplace.
 This should include going to and from work.

-8. Not using the same stores or businesses that you did when you were with your abuser.
+- Not using the same stores or businesses that you did when you were with the person who harmed you.

-10. Safe way to speak with your abuser if you must.
+- Safe way to speak with the person who caused you harm if you must.